Key points

 • Healthy estuaries support tourism, recreation, shipping, aquaculture and fishing, and are extremely important to the NSW economy and way of life.

-• Better understanding of how estuaries will change because of threats such as sea-level rise will improve future mitigation strategies.
+• Improving our understanding of how estuaries will change in response to threats such as sea-level rise will improve future mitigation and adaptation strategies.

 The importance of estuaries in NSW

-An estuary is a partially enclosed, coastal water body where freshwater from rivers and streams mixes with salt water from the ocean.
+An estuary is a partially enclosed, coastal water body where freshwater from rivers and streams mixes with saltwater from the ocean.
 The water is brackish (saltier than freshwater, but not as salty as sea water).
-Because estuaries transition between river and marine environments, they are affected by both freshwater inflows from the river and tidal flows from the ocean.
+Because estuaries lie at the interface between riverine and marine environments, they are influenced by both freshwater inflows and tidal exchange.

-• are home to most of our population; 80% of NSW’s people live within 5 km from the coast
+• are home to most of our population; around 85% of NSW’s people live within 50 km from the coast

 • support fishing; commercial and recreational fishing around NSW estuaries is worth nearly $600 million each year